-Challenges always provide the opportunity for growth and change.
 COVID-19 provided the opportunity to create new AIAM processes and new delivery modes for our programs.
-With an increased focus on health and safety in mind, our goal to enable your success has resulted in enhanced curriculum that has been re-imagined for a better and safer experience.
-Our robust student support systems have been further strengthened and we have implemented the use of state-of-the-art, cloud-based technology tools for instruction and support.
-Our building upgrades include new floors and reorganized learning spaces, building-wide HEPA air filtration with increased air circulation and a hospital-grade air purification system, enhanced physical distancing and disinfection processes.
+With an increased focus on health and safety in mind, our goal to support your success has resulted in an enhanced curriculum that has been re-imagined for a better and safer experience.
+Nursing and massage programs remain hybrid, while acupuncture has returned to in person due to accrediting regulations.

+Our robust student support systems have been further strengthened, and we have implemented the use of state-of-the-art, cloud-based technology tools for instruction and support.

+Building upgrades include new floors and reorganized learning spaces, building-wide HEPA air filtration with increased air circulation and a hospital-grade air purification system, and enhanced disinfection processes.

-Look closely at each of AIAM's program objectives.
-All are based on feedback from local employers and involve curricula designed to provide the skills necessary for achieving a rewarding profession in Acupuncture, Medical Massage Therapy, or Nursing.
-You not only have the opportunity to earn the licenses and certifications necessary for professional practices, but you are also equipped with experiences that focus on developing skills in business, ethics, and communications-all essential components for success.
+Look closely at each of alAM's program objectives.
+All meet feedback from local employers with curricula designed to provide the skills necessary for achieving a rewarding profession in acupuncture, medical massage therapy, or nursing.
+Not only can you earn the licenses and certifications necessary for professional practices, but you are also equipped with experiences that focus on developing skills in business, ethics, and communications - all essential components for success.